Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

   Volumes can be referenced by number (1, 2, 3…) or by year (2018, 2020…).

+- #### IssueCount

+  The total number of issues for the series.
+For example, Black Lightning v1 (1997) ran for 11 issues, so the value of the `IssueCount` would be 11.
+This can change between issues of a series, if it was still being published when the xml document was written.

+  This element is primarily used by comic server software like Kavita or Codex.

+- #### VolumeCount

+  The total number of volumes for a series.
+For example, Black Lightning has the following v1 (1977), v2 (1995), and v3 (2025), so the value in the `VolumeCount` sub-element would be 3.

+  This can be used to distinguish total volumes published, like [Bleach](https://anilist.co/manga/30012/BLEACH/), which has 74 volumes or 706 issues.

+  This element is primarily used by comic server software like Kavita or Codex.

 - #### Format

   The type of series.
 It must be one of the following values: